takanimo/Java_OpenCV/README.md

 # Java_OpenCV
-Java project using OpenCV.
-Mainly practices for stitch algorithms.
+(In progress) Java project using OpenCV.
+Mainly practices for stitch algorithms using SURF and Kmeans algo.
 OpenCV ver. are 2.4.13 and 3.1